NoBrainerORM/nobrainer.io/docs/configuration.md

   # In test mode and development mode the durability is soft by default,
   # otherwise hard.
   config.durability = Rails.env.in? %w(test development) ? :soft : :hard

-  # include_root_in_json sets the global setting for model JSON conversion.
-  # If you like to have the class name in the JSON, say true.
-  config.include_root_in_json = false
 end
 {% endhighlight %}